furkantokac/furkantokac.com/content/blog/0043-rpi3-fast-boot-less-than-2-seconds.md

 **Code**: G100
-**Explanation**: Debugging, which is the basis of the optimization process, needs to be planned.
+**Description**: Debugging, which is the basis of the optimization process, needs to be planned.
 Before starting the optimization process, you should not hesitate to share time for a debugging plan, collect the necessary materials for debugging, compile, run, automate the development processes.

 **Code**: G101
-**Explanation**: If noticed, we start optimizations from the lowest level, that is, from Raspberry's self-boot to the highest level, that is, the optimization of the Qt application.
+**Description**: If noticed, we start optimizations from the lowest level, that is, from Raspberry's self-boot to the highest level, that is, the optimization of the Qt application.
 This makes debugging difficult, which is the basis of the optimization process.
 Instead, I think that starting from the highest level may make the debugging easier.

 ## 6. In A Nutshell..